Coder Social home page Coder Social logo

 Project Status

-The package is tested against Julia 1.6 and 1.10 on Linux, Mac, and Windows.
+The package is tested against Julia's LTS release and the latest released version on Linux, Mac, and Windows.

 Contributing